The Long Way Home: Three Routes, One Corolla, and a Little Adventure Pictures of the Month: California Coastal Towns

 My picture of the month isn’t of the station but the yard art off to the side.
 The image is a trio of old car shells clustered under an American flag, with the Black Mountains as a background.
 Although these vehicles are historic, if they had any value, some collectors would have snatched them long ago.

-The thing that made me choose this week’s photo is the flapping flag.
+The flapping flag is what made me choose this week’s photo.
 I shot this midday with lighting that blends the cars and mountains into a bland porridge.
 The flag becomes the image’s star.
 It’s almost like the flags that fly over our national cemeteries.
 The picture says, “These are the fallen heroes of the long Route 66 history.”

 We’re tickled that you started this year by spending time with us.
 If you want to see a larger version of this month’s photo, they are online on my website < Jim’s Page> and Fine Art America <FAA Link>.
 If you want to buy the Chevy Truck, you can contact Uncle Jim’s Cherry, One Owner, Used Car Emporium by leaving a comment below.